-The Company's Automated Density Assessment solution provides an automated, consistent and standardized breast density assessment based on the American College of Radiology's BI-RADS 5th Edition density categorization system, which is particularly important in the United States as at least 38 states and the District of Columbia require some level of breast density notification to patients as part of their screening mammogram.
-In July 2021, the Company introduced the latest version of the Company's automated density solution, which was the first-to-market deep learning breast density assessment algorithm based on 2D synthetic images generated by DBT gantries from multiple vendors, including Hologic Medical Technology (Hologic) and Siemens.
-In addition, the product continues to support breast density assessment based on 2D images from leading FFDM manufactures.
+PowerLook Density Assessment provides automated, consistent and standardized breast density assessments based on the American College of Radiology's BI-RADS 5th Edition density categorization system.
+Currently in the United States, at least 38 states and the District of Columbia require some level of breast density notification to patients as part of their screening mammogram.
+In 2022 the European Society of Breast Imaging also announced recommendations that women should be informed about their breast density and recommends screening breast MRI every two to four years for women with extremely dense breasts.
+In July 2021, the Company introduced the latest version of the Company's automated density solution, a deep learning breast density assessment algorithm based on 2D synthetic images generated by DBT gantries from multiple vendors, including General Electric, Hologic and Siemens.
+In addition, the product continues to support breast density assessment based on 2D FFDM images from leading manufactures.